 Establish Goals (KPIs)

 You won’t know success until you define it, so the first step for any (re)opening firm is to decide what success will look like.
 Start with time benchmark (6 months, 1 year, 3 years) to know when to accurately self-assess.
 Then define key metrics that are measurable and workable; these are often called key performance indicators (KPIs), but you can simply call them goals.
 Everyone’s goals are different so don’t stress about finding the right ones; instead measure what’s most important to you, for example: monthly revenue, number of matters, number of hours worked (or not worked).
 Finally, be flexible and kind to yourself.
-The goals you set in January 2020 are likely different than the ones you’ll set in August 2020.
-Goals change as your firm does.
+Key goals will change as your law firm does.

 Consider physical location needs

 Many law firms, like most small businesses, lease their space.
 The brick and mortar presence of a law firm has been a given for generations.
 However, with the rise of flexible workspaces (e.g. shared workspaces like WeWork) and telecommuting (i.e. use of mobile technology), a brick and mortar office is no longer assumed.
 While you may not be ready to completely forego a static address for your firm, you may want to research and consider sharing office space with others, moving to a block schedule of “office hours,” and/or becoming a virtual law firm even if for only certain days or times of the year.

 Establish marketing and intake strategies